8 Tips for Designing Windows Phone Apps:

 Consider how you populate your store entry.
 This is often the first experience a potential customer has with your app.
 Your app’s name and icon should be clear and memorable, its descriptions simple and effective.
 The screenshots you choose should demo key content and functionality that users want or need.
 Don’t let a great app fall to the wayside due to lackluster marketing.

-For reference: Windows Phone Store Badge
+Windows Phone Store Badge

 We hope you’ll find these tips useful, and encourage you to share yours in the comments.